outrera/integer_serialization/README.md

     14:1010
     15:10101

-Noticing that 1 is never repeated twice, you can use 110 as a terminator, and then we can write such numbers one after another in juxtapostion, and decode them later without much fuzz.
+Noticing that 1 is never repeated twice, we can use 110 as a terminator, and then we can write such numbers one after another in juxtapostion, and decode them later without much fuzz.
 To translate such numbers into the usual form, only two operations are needed: bitwise shifting to the left (<<), and setting the lower bit of the register to 1 (bitwise or).

 --Nikita Sadkov